TuxVinyards/qqX/README.md

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>

+### Changes

+There have been a few minor point releases to improve installation on non-standard systems.

+Release 1.1.01 improves the front end machine selector & makes clearer folder organisation.
+There are also a few 'under the hood' changes like tidying updates into their own specific folders & improving the tune up auto guidance.

+Crucially too, GitHub wise, the way qqX picks up the settings file has been changed.
+This now makes it much easier for forks and branches to be tested & developed. :rocket:

+Minor pull requests are welcome.

 ### Next release

-Minor pull requests are welcome.
-There are currently a few minor point releases to improve installation on non-standard systems.

-Otherwise work is focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.
+Work is now focusing on being able to: select different qemu machines, set individual custom quickemu scripts & set detailed vm specific configurations.
 This should offer not only a range of VM specfic fixes; we should also be able to achieve on the fly switching from x86 to, for example aarch64 raspi3b, and a host of others.
 Expect a 'dev' branch to be released shortly.

+But not forgetting some of the new pull requests making their way into quickemu code, like @zen0bit 's for distro homepages  [here](<https://github.com/quickemu-project/quickemu/pull/801#issuecomment-1762671744>)

 ## Bash